 ATA College's minimum requirements for application in a certificate, diploma or degree program are to be either a high school graduate or have a GED certificate.
-All potential students are required to meet with an ATA admissions representative for an admission interview and to tour the ATA facility.
+All potential students are required to meet with an ATA admissions representative for an admission interview.